 Related Crimes

-When dealing with credit card fraud, you need to understand that these charges often overlap with other crimes, which can aggravate penalties.
-Hiring an experienced criminal defense attorney can be a game-changer in these cases.
+Credit card fraud charges often overlap with other crimes, which can aggravate penalties.
 Here are common charges associated with New York credit card fraud:

 Identity Theft